StevenBlack/intl/readme.md

 ### Background

-This section is a compendium of vfp's international features and dependencies.
+This section is a compendium of VFP's international features and dependencies.
 This is a long and detailed section, though fortunately many of the themes are recurring.
 Here is a short summary of the main themes found herein: